rabbah/nimbella-cli/doc/README.md

   "greeting": "Hello stranger!"
 }
 ```
 So, what just happened?
-As a result, of `nim project create` with the `--sample` flag, `nim` generated a project and added a sample to it called `hello.js`.
+As a result, of `nim project create`, `nim` generated a project and added a sample to it called `hello.js`.
 Specifically, in your current directory, it created

 ```
 example1/packages/default/hello.js